LoireLab/df_scripts/docs/chronicle.rst

 This tool automatically records notable events in a chronicle that is stored with your save.
 Unit deaths now include the cause of death as well as any titles, nicknames, or noble positions held by the fallen.
+Death entries also differentiate fortress citizens, invading enemies, and other visitors.
+Fortress citizens are memorialized with tragic or murderous phrasing, while invading enemies receive a mocking epitaph.
 Artifact creation events, invasions, mission reports, and yearly totals of crafted items are also recorded.
 Announcements for masterwork creations can be toggled on or off and are enabled by default.
 Artifact entries include the full announcement text from the game, and output text is sanitized so that any special characters are replaced with simple Latin equivalents.

 Usage
 -----